szymon6/vacation-booking/README.md

 jwt token is sended, it needs to be attached (by "token" key in header) to all fallowing requests:

+there are 4 employees, each of them has login: 'userX' and password: 'pX' user 1 and 3 are 'workers' and users 2 and 4 are 'managers'

 ### routes for all employees

 see my requests: